finwefeanor/Terminal_Password_Puzzle/README.md

 # Password_Hacker
-A password guessing Terminal text-game.
+A password guessing Terminal game.
 Guess the anagrams to win.